 Roth also pointed to a number of instances in which Human Rights Watch criticized the U.S. Government for human rights violations including “torture, indefinite detention, illegal renditions, unchecked mass surveillance, abusive use of drones, etc.”

 It’s unclear whether or not Human Rights Watch’s revolving door is indeed affecting the organization’s actions.
-However, regardless of the media attention that the letter garnered, Human Rights Watch seems unlikely to change its hiring policy in the near future.
+However, regardless of the media attention that the letter garnered, The organization seems unlikely to change its hiring policy in the near future.

 – Sam Hillestad